jsmlt/jsmlt/README.md

 ## Getting started
 In this small example, we're going to train an SVM on a small example dataset.
 The code example below starts with loading JSMLT, creating some dummy training and test data, and running an SVM classifier on it.
 It's pretty simple!

+> If you want to run this example without having to set up anything by yourself, check out the [JSMLT examples repository](https://github.com/jsmlt/examples).
+It includes the example below!

 ```js
 // Import JSMLT library
 var jsmlt = require('@jsmlt/jsmlt');